liferay/clay/clayui.com/content/docs/css-framework/scss.md

 weight: 3
 ---

-Clay CSS Framework provides some utilitarios for you to work with [SCSS](https://sass-lang.com) and be able to reuse in your classes.
+Clay CSS Framework provides some utilities for you to work with [SCSS](https://sass-lang.com) and reuse it in your classes.

 - [Variables](#variables)
 - [Mixins](#mixins)